amitsamanta2307/100-days-of-code/log.md

 ### Day 86: February 01, 2021

 **Today's Progress**:
-1. Solved the LeetCode Daily January Challenge 2021, Number of 1 Bits.
+1. Solved the LeetCode Daily February Challenge 2021, Number of 1 Bits.
 2. Completed the section Hierarchical Clustering, in the Machine Learning Clustering module.

 **Link(s) to work**